Skip to content

 Availability of licenses

 Note that some Maestro tools or workflows use multiple modules and hence licenses or tokens from multiple modules.
 Typically, one running instance of a module (a job or a subjob) requires several tokens.
-For example, Desmond and Glide jobs take 8 tokes each.
+For example, Desmond and Glide jobs take 8 tokens each.

 CPU time (billing units) is a different resource and has nothing to do with license tokens.
 When you run out of billing units, you or your project manager can apply for more via the My CSC portal.